Stock Analysis on Net

 = × =

 The period under review demonstrates a consistent upward trend in economic profit.
-This positive performance is supported by increases in net operating profit after taxes and, for the most part, a stable invested capital base.
-However, the cost of capital also exhibits some fluctuation, which warrants consideration.
+This positive performance is driven by increases in net operating profit after taxes and, to a lesser extent, fluctuations in invested capital and the cost of capital.

 Net Operating Profit After Taxes (NOPAT)